 A symphony orchestra on tour is a contradiction in terms: An orchestra’s distinction comes from the interplay of performance quality and the acoustics of its own hall.
-This did not, of course, deter a capacity crowd at UCLA’s Royce Hall from rubbing its collective ears in wonderment as the touring New York Philharmonic assaulted the rafters in a delivery of audible pain and ecstasy in equal measure.
+This did not, of course, deter a capacity crowd at UCLA’s Royce Hall from rubbing its collective ears in wonderment as the touring New York Philharmonic — in town for the first time since 1986 — assaulted the rafters in a delivery of audible pain and ecstasy in equal measure.